 Berard earned his bachelor’s degree in communications from Southern Utah in 1996, then played professionally in Switzerland in 1997.

 He and his wife, Sabrina, have two daughters, Katelyn Dion and Khloe Dion.

-Reggie Gallant Jr. is entering his first season as co-director of operations and his second season as video coordinator for the HBU basketball program.
+Reggie Gallant Jr. is in his first season as co-director of operations and his second season as video coordinator for the HBU basketball program.
 In addition to his video duties, he is primarily responsible for external program operations.

-An Irmo, South Carolina, native, Gallant worked spent two seasons (2012-14) as the head manager for the University of South Carolina men’s basketball program under head coach Frank Martin.
+An Irmo, South Carolina, native, Gallant worked spent two seasons (2012-14) as the head manager for the University of South Carolina men'e basketball program under head coach Frank Martin.

 Gallant earned his bachelor's degree with a triple major in management, economics, and marketing and is currently pursuing a Master's degree in international business at HBU.